cristinacolpos/PELA-blocks/ADVANCED-SETUP.md

 ## Advanced Setup

-All software used is free and open source .
+All software used is open source .
 The instructions are for Windows.
 Linux and OSX are esssentially the same, however scripts to automate building are not provided.

 ## Clone and First Print